TosbackCgusBridge-Bot/CGUs-versions/Naplesnews/Privacy Policy.md

 *   Commented
 *   Emailed

 *   4 more years: Obama wins re-election Updated 11/7/2012 at 12:33 a.m.
-247 comments
+413 comments
+*   Election 2012: Collier judge race a win for McGarity over Turner Updated 11/6/2012 at 11:02 p.m.
+11 comments
+*   In the Know: What’s happening at former Sweet Mama’s diner and Doc’s Pizza House?
+Published 11/7/2012 at 5:15 a.m.
+7 comments
+*   Man's neck impaled by pole at swamp buggy races Published 11/5/2012 at 6:39 p.m.
+35 comments
 *   Obama?
 Romney?
 Nation decides after long campaign Updated 11/6/2012 at 4:36 p.m.
-134 comments
+142 comments
-*   Man's neck impaled by pole at swamp buggy races Published 11/5/2012 at 6:39 p.m.
-36 comments
-*   Romney in a landslide  in Community School of Naples mock election Published 11/5/2012 at 6:57 p.m.
-115 comments
-*   Election 2012: Collier judge race a win for McGarity over Turner Updated 11/6/2012 at 11:02 p.m.
-5 comments

-Photo Galleries Election 2012: Voting in Collier County Naples International Film Festival… 2012 Budweiser Fall Classic Swamp…
+Photo Galleries Election 2012: Voting in Collier County Editorial Cartoons: November 7, 2012 Naples International Film Festival…

 *   4 more years: Obama wins re-election Published 11/6/2012 at 8:00 a.m.
-247 comments
+413 comments
-*   Undercover mother: Lee mom seeks teachers' 'true colors' with secret recording Published 11/5/2012 at 5:00 a.m.
-139 comments
 *   Obama?
 Romney?
 Nation decides after long campaign Published 11/5/2012 at 11:11 p.m.
-134 comments
+142 comments
+*   Undercover mother: Lee mom seeks teachers' 'true colors' with secret recording Published 11/5/2012 at 5:00 a.m.
+140 comments
 *   Romney in a landslide  in Community School of Naples mock election Published 11/5/2012 at 6:57 p.m.
-115 comments
+118 comments
-*   Obama, Romney each raise 'trust' issue as campaign enters home stretch Published 11/3/2012 at 3:08 p.m.
-120 comments
+*   Florida remains tough sell to end for Obama, Romney Published 11/5/2012 at 5:39 a.m.
+69 comments

 *   Editorial: President of the United States Published 10/28/2012 at 4:00 a.m.
 382 comments
 *   Undercover mother: Lee mom seeks teachers' 'true colors' with secret recording Published 11/5/2012 at 5:00 a.m.
-139 comments
+140 comments
 *   In the Know: New dining options at former Rossopomodoro and L’Etoile restaurants Published 10/31/2012 at 5:17 a.m.
 16 comments
 *   Naples' Tom Golisano is $20 million donor to Lee Memorial's new children's hospital Published 10/30/2012 at 11:41 a.m.
 44 comments
 *   Plans fizzle for SW Fla energy crop jatropha, company executive indicted Published 11/5/2012 at 8:00 a.m.
 5 comments